 The Oak Forest Montessori School offers a limited onsite uniform store for your convenience.
-The store is open from 8:00am to 6:00pm Monday-Friday.
+The store is open from 8:00am to 5:30pm Monday-Friday.
 Price Lists are posted throughout the store.
 Once parents make their selections they need to check out with the office.
-Checks are made payable to The Oak Forest Montessori School (OFMS).
-Parents may also purchase uniforms at www.oakforestschool.com under the "For Parents" tab.
-A school code is provided on the website.
+All purchases will be charged to your Brightwheel account.
+Parents may also purchase uniforms at www.frenchtoast.com.
+A school code will be provided to you.

 Clothing and shoes your children have outgrown are always welcome.
-We will use them when children do not have spare clothing in their bins.
+We will use them when children do not have spare clothing in their bins or will offer for resale in the uniform shop.